viljamivuorre/O4-client/README.md

 ![VS Code launch.json startup parameter](launch-config-json.png)

-Then when you launch the client (Run or Debug), use the "Launch ChatClient" launch configuration as you can see selected in the upper left corner of the image below (red underlining).
+Then when you launch the client (Run or Debug), use the **Launch ChatClient** launch configuration.
 That contains the launch configuration with startup parameters.

 ## Using the client

 Run the client with the startup parameter, and you should then see the menu the client prints out.
 For commands available in the client, enter `/help` in the client.
 The available commands are:

 ```console
 --- O4 Chat Client Commands ---